saadnaseem/plots/README.md

 # plots
-Code for plots related to a biology lab
+Code for plots relevant to a biology lab